Creating a fairer Britain

 Because many more women than men choose to work or study part time, indirect sex discrimination is often the result of more general discrimination against part-time workers or students.

-For example, if you are studying full-time for a postgraduate degree but want to change to part-time study to look after your baby, the university might be guilty of indirect sex discrimination if they refuse to let you change your pattern of study or cut your funding.
+If you are studying full-time for a postgraduate degree but want to change to part-time study to look after your baby, the university might be guilty of indirect sex discrimination if they refuse to let you change your pattern of study or cut your funding.

 It is not unlawful for a school to have rules about the standard of dress of its pupils.
 There has been no legal case decided by the courts on the question of whether different school uniform regulations for boys and girls would be discriminatory under the Sex Discrimination Act.